By The Wyoming LLC Attorney TeamMay 19, 2023

 To add a DBA name to your Ohio LLC, all you have to do is fill out a name registration form.
 It costs $39 to file this form.
 Keep in mind that like your LLC name, the DBA name must be unique.
 Search for unique names by performing a name search on the Ohio Secretary of State website.

 No, LLCs do not need to file annual reports in Ohio.
-The only fees you might pay would be for associated licenses or if you choose to have your LLC taxed as a corporation.
+The only fees you might pay would be for associated licenses or if you choose to have your LLC is taxed as a corporation.
 If you choose to be taxed as a corporation, you would need to pay the commercial activity tax.

 It is not required to employ a lawyer to start an LLC in Ohio.
-That said, a lawyer can help answer important questions about business formation and guide you through the more obtuse steps of LLC setup before and after the company has been formed.
+That said, a lawyer can help answer important questions about business formation and guide you through the more obtuse steps of an LLC setup before and after the company has been formed.

 To change the owner of an LLC in Ohio, you need to fill out and file a Domestic Limited Liability Company Certificate of Amendment or Restatement form.
 It costs $50 to file this form.
 Depending on how the process was outlined in your operating agreement, changing LLC ownership may include additional steps.